Indiana absentee and mail ballot guide

 - Request deadline (online): 12 days before Election Day

-- Request deadline (by mail): Received 12 days before Election Day
+- Request deadline (by mail): Received by 12 days before Election Day

 - Request deadline (in person): 12 days before Election Day